yt-project/yt/doc/source/analyzing/objects.rst

     | A ``cut_region`` is a filter which can be applied to any other data
       object.
 The filter is defined by the conditionals present, which apply cuts to the data in the object.
-A ``cut_region`` will work for either particle fields or mesh fields, but not on both simulaneously.
+A ``cut_region`` will work for either particle fields or mesh fields, but not on both simultaneously.
       For more detailed information and examples, see :ref:`cut-regions`.

 **Collection of Data Objects**